phonaputer/balancer/README.md

 ## Overview

-This package contains a round-robin load balancer which can be used to balance load over any Go type.
+This package contains a round-robin load balancer and a weighted round-robin load balancer.
+These can be used to balance load over any Go type.
 This was implemented to test the new Go 1.18 generics feature!

 ## How to use this package